 Our software helps our portfolio company product, marketing, and sales teams stay aligned with the customer.
 Team agreement is built into our software.
 It helps teams work through disagreements by focusing them on the target customer.

-Strategic product roadmap prioritization represents the foundation for creating superior equity returns through systematic portfolio company growth rather than relying solely on financial engineering or cost reduction.
+Strategic product roadmap prioritization represents the foundation for creating accelerated growth through systematic portfolio company development rather than relying solely on financial engineering or cost reduction.

-Our JTBD method transforms product roadmaps from reactive feature lists into strategic equity value creation engines that deliver measurable returns through customer-focused development prioritization.
+Our JTBD method transforms product roadmaps from reactive feature lists into strategic growth acceleration engines that deliver measurable results through customer-focused development prioritization.

-For Limited Partners seeking superior equity returns, our JTBD method offers a practical path to:
+For portfolio company executives seeking accelerated growth, our JTBD method offers a practical path to:

 At thrv, we execute this roadmap prioritization approach across every portfolio company through our Tiger Team methodology, ensuring consistent application of proven methods rather than hoping individual teams discover effective prioritization independently.